ResearchComputing/Documentation/docs/running-jobs/interactive-jobs.md

 ## General Interactive Jobs

-<iframe width="560" height="315" src="https://www.youtube.com/embed/s53sjDubBpo" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 To run an interactive job on Research Computing resources, request an interactive session by utilizing the `sinteractive` command.
-The `sinteractive` command creates a job with parameters provided through flags run with the command.
+The `sinteractive` command creates a job with parameters provided through flags passed with the command.
 After moving through the Slurm queue the interactive job will put the user onto the command line of a compute node to interactively use their resource allotment.
 Any resource that could be specified in a job script or with `sbatch` can also be used with `sinteractive`.

 The primary flags we recommend users specify are the `partition` flag and the `time` flag.
 These flags will specify partition and amount of time for your job respectively.
 The `sinteractive` command is run as follows: